michalliu/angular-mobile-backbone/js/lib/iscroll.doc.md

 ng-iscroll is from [my fork](https://github.com/michalliu/ng-iScroll).
 See [demo](//TODO).

-iscroll has a lite version, for performance, we use the lite version as default.
-If you want to use the full version, just make a change in grunt task file.
+iscroll has a lite version, it doesn't provide a scrollbar. we use the full version in default.